 Aims & Objectives

-The reconditioning programme aims to improve the fitness and strength of older people identified by Age UK Berkshire and referred to Get Berkshire Active.
+The reconditioning programme aims to improve the fitness, strength and mobility of older people identified by Age UK Berkshire and Reading Social Prescribers and referred to Get Berkshire Active.

 The programme delivery follows a planned pathway with identified stages.